6156-superstainsocket/match-group-microservice/README.md

 # match-group-microservice
-This repo is for CU E6156 course project.
+This repo is for CU E6156 Fall 2022 course project.
 The group microservice is responded to the main logic of activities inside groups.

 ## configuration